 This course provides students with practical knowledge of physical, social/emotional and mental health.
 Topics include CPR and first aid; nutrition; substance abuse; sex education; and mental health issues.
-There is a coursewide emphasis on decision-making, goal setting, and refusal skills to promote positive behaviors and continuous self-assessment.
+There is a course-wide emphasis on decision-making, goal setting, and refusal skills to promote positive behaviors and continuous self-assessment.
+The units taught in the course emphasize the health and well-being of women.